netham45/screamrouter/Readme/vnc.md

 ## Overview

-- VNC connections are initiated from the web interface for configured source devices
+- VNC connections are started when the interface is loaded in the UI for a for configured source
-- A WebSocket proxy is started on-demand to bridge the VNC connection
+- A WebSocket proxy is started on-demand to bridge the VNC connection, the connection comes from the ScreamRouter server
 - The VNC viewer runs in the browser using noVNC

 ![Screenshot of ScreamRouter noVNC](/images/vnc.png)